privatenumber/vite-css-modules/README.md

     },

     build: {
-        // Recommended minimum is `es2022` so we can take advantage of new ESM features
+        // Recommended minimum is `es2022`
+        // Which allows us to use the new ESM arbitrary imports/exports (explained in the FAQ)
         target: 'esnext'
     }
 }